 Let’s discuss 8 different alternatives to Deadlift –

-Rack pull is a perfect solution for those who lacks hip mobility.
+Rack pull is a perfect solution for those who lack hip mobility.
 Rack pull will decrease the range of motion which will ultimately relieve the load on your lower back.

 The rack allows the barbell to be placed in an elevated stance, pin the safety bars of squat rack 4-6 inches off the ground to reduce the range of motion.